 Kakehashi: That We Might Live: Then.
 Now.
 Always.
 A Documentary in Music on DVD

-Dear Student of History, Sacrifice and the Prices of Freedom,
+Dear Student of History, and those recognize the Sacrifices and the Prices of Freedom,

-There is no way around it.
-There is much to this.
-The story of the POWs is a library unto itself, and the making of this work is an extended part of that history.
+The story of the POWs from WWII in the Pacific is a library unto itself.
+The making of this work is an extended part of that history.
 Please remember to go to stormworld.com.
-Under “Resources,” you will find “Digital Libretti,” where you can download your important companion Notes in PDF. https://stormworld.com/digital-libretti.
+Under “Resources,” you will find “Digital Libretti,” where you can download your important companion liner notes in PDF. https://stormworld.com/digital-libretti.

-I dedicated this work in it’s “Visually-Scored” form at the 2007 ADBC (American Defenders of Bataan & Corregidor) gathering.
-It was strongly received.
-Guys in wheelchairs stood with tears in their eyes.
-I gave all of them a copy.
-Their immediate family members too.
-In fact, I had given 350 copies from the Time of the recording until the last of our local Heroes passed on.
+This work was dedicated and premiered in its “Visually-Scored” form at the 2007 ADBC (American Defenders of Bataan & Corregidor) gathering.
+Vets stood from wheelchairs with tears in their eyes.
+Each of them, as well as their immediate family, was given a copy.
+In fact, over 350 copies were given from the Time of the recording in Japan until the last of our local Heroes passed on.

 When viewing this Documentary In Music, there is no narration or sound emanating from the film clips.
-All silent film and picture is placed to the Music, serving the purpose of transporting the listener/viewer back to a place and Time, that as a Nation, we must never forget.
-As a small example, when you watch the Temple Bell being struck, what we “hear” is the striking of a piece of I-beam from the Trade Center of 11 September 2001.
+All silent film clips, pictures, and photos are placed to the Music.
+This serves the purpose of transporting the listener/viewer back to a place and Time, that as a Nation, we must never forget.
+As a small example of the use of sound beyond the Music itself, watch for a Temple Bell being struck.
+What we “hear” against this 1940s picture is the strike of a piece of I-beam from the World Trade Center after 11 September 2001.

 Enjoy.
 Remember.
 Thank You and Godspeed!
 Stephen Melillo